AciferBG/Poisoned-Pathways/README.md

 ## Features
 - New quest content continuing after the Renfeld encounter in the Docks District
 - New areas to explore in Amn and Tethyr
+- An additional extensive questline in Chapter 6 of the game – make sure to revisit the places of the mod later in your journey!
 - New enemies and custom encounters
 - Unique magical items
 - Challenging battles and dialogue-driven progression